jananadiw/spinespy/README.md

 - MediaPipe for their excellent pose detection framework
 - Ultralytics for YOLO26s
 - The rumps library for making macOS menubar apps easy

----

-**⚠️ Privacy Note:** SpineSpy processes all images locally on your device.
-No data is sent to external servers.